jugmac00/flask-reuploaded/docs/index.rst

     would start with ``http://localhost:5001/photos``.
 Include the trailing slash.

-However, you don't have to set any of the ``_URL`` settings - if you don't, then they will be served internally by Flask.
-They are just there so if you have heavy upload traffic, you can have a faster production server like Nginx serve the uploads.
+If you want to serve the uploaded files via http, and you expect heavy traffic, you should think about serving the files directly by a web/proxy server as e.g. Nginx.

 By default Flask doesn't put any limits on the size of the uploaded data.
 To limit the max upload size, you can use Flask's `MAX_CONTENT_LENGTH`.